 Your reinstatement fess must be paid.
 You may enter into an arrangement with the Ohio BMV to make monthly $50 payments.
 You must have insurance in place when you apply.
 If you qualify, your driving privileges will be restored during the payoff period.
 Additionally, you may have to take a remedial...Read more »

 Of course you will heed the services of an experienced, competent family law attorney.
-As a "legal stranger" to the child, in order to obtain custody you would have to establish to the court's satisfaction that it would be detrimental to the child to be placed with either her father or her mother....Read more »
+As a "legal stranger" to the child, in order to obtain custody you would have to establish to the court's satisfaction that it would be detrimental to the child to be placed with either her father...Read more »

 Question: Will the Appellate Court grant this ridiculous Motion for Reconsideration?